Close

 Belly buttons have always been an intriguing part of our bodies.
 When the umbilical cord is cut off and clamped, leaving the stump, it then dries off and falls in a few days, and a navel or the belly button forms in place.
 While a vast majority of people have an innie belly button, some may have an outie belly button too.
-If your baby has an outie belly, you’re bound to get worried, but you must know that having an outie is just by chance, and if it isn’t painful, it is as normal as an ‘innie’.
+If your baby has an outie belly, you’re bound to get worried, but you must know that having an outie belly button in newborns is just by chance, and if it isn’t painful, it is as normal as an ‘innie’.

 Not convinced, yet?
 Find out all about an outie belly button – how it is formed, the risks associated with it, if any, and more.

-What is an Outie Belly Button?
+What Is an Outie Belly Button?

 When a baby has a protruding belly button or a belly button that sticks out, it is termed as an outie.
 It is more visible when the baby laughs, cries, or coughs and is a result of increased pressure inside the abdomen.
 It shrinks back to normal when the baby is relaxed.
 The common hunch that the shape of the belly button is decided by how the umbilical cord is cut at birth is in fact, not true.